Top ↑

 Review the flow and data

-I looked at the flow and data to find where most users were dropping off or having issues, and dug into what was causing it.
+I worked with data anaylst to look at the flow and data to find where most users were dropping off or having issues.

 Mapping the User Journey